jjasferreira/hangman-socket-cpp/README.md

 ---

 ## teacher tips

-- Verify if port is between 1024 and 65536

-- All UDP and TCP connections are closed immediately after the command has been run

 - Implement a data reception confirmation mechanism on the UDP protocol (recvfrom is bad on itself.
 Teacher talked about the SELECT mechanism or having a timer: input multiplexing)